For the past few months, I’ve been on a journey.

 You will never be able to buy enough to bury your insecurity, to make yourself someone different.
 Who you are at your core is vibrant and attractive, perfect in its imperfection.

 So if you want to tell a story through your clothes, let it be the story of who you are: where you’ve been, where you’re at, and who you’re becoming.
 You are not a character in a disjointed story told through images or social media mentions.
-You’re, if I may paraphrase Pinocchio,
+You’re, if I may paraphrase Pinocchio, a real person.

 Today I’m starting a small revolution: I’m doing what I want.